Normalized Differential Vegetation Index (NDVI)

 - Not enough Landsat-8 data yet to follow Landsat-7 cross-cal methodology

-- Comparison using data from "close encounters", taking advantage from different orbit direction (D1 ascending, L8 descending)
+- Comparison using data from "close encounters", taking advantage of different orbit directions (D1 ascending, L8 descending)

 - The project has to rely on a relatively low number of measurements